 Since 1976, 288 death row prisoners have been granted clemency for humanitarian reasons.
 Humanitarian reasons include doubts about the defendant's guilt or judgments about the death penalty by the governor.
 The clemency process varies from state to state, typically involving the governor or a board of advisors, or both.

-Since 1976, there have been five broad grants of clemency to death row inmates:
+Since 1976, there have been six broad grants of clemency to death row inmates: